-northern virginia community college COURSE SYLLABUS Course Title Interactive Design 1 Course Number ART263-751A COURSE DESCRIPTION Focuses on creative concepts of design problem solving for interactive design.
-Instructs students in techniques specific to Web, multimedia for the Web, and other interactive design projects using current technology and standards.
-Interactive functionality and usability are covered.
-Course Prerequisites ART 121, ART 131, ART 135, ART 140 and ART 141.
-Credit Value 3.0 Course Objectives Upon successful completion of this course, students will be able to: Apply design theories and principles to the interactive medium using current technologies.
-Visually communicate through interactivity.
-Use design problem solving techniques to accomplish professional level projects.
-Progress toward professional standing in the field.
-Discuss current issues and developments in the field using the vocabulary of Interactive Design Major Topics to be Included: Graphic design concepts from the perspective of interactive functions.
-Applied problem solving in the interactive medium and related areas of graphic design.
-Produce interactive projects using current technologies and software.
-Typography, color, and imagery specific to interactive design.
-Ethical issues concerning design for the interactive medium.
-How to research, conceptualize and produce optimized graphics.
-Understanding the importance of visual cohesiveness and usability design.
-Creating a storyboard for basic animation techniques.
-How to define interactive and multimedia.
-Working in teams and experiencing team dynamics.
-Professionalism as applied to critiques and work presentation.
-Understanding how interactive design development is different from, yet interrelated to other graphic design mediums such as print.
-Basic code to create interactive projects.
-File structure for basic to intermediate level Web sites Materials Removable media for storage and archiving work flash drive, portable hard drive; cloud based storage (Dropbox, Google Drive, etc.); paper and pens/pencils for notes and sketching; SKETCHBOOK ; other materials to be determined throughout the semester for specific assignments.
-Recommended Text Duckett, Jon.
-HTML & CSS, design and build websites John Wiley & Sons, INC. (ISBN 978-1-118-00818-8) Course Hours Mondays 4:30 - 9:35 pm Contact Info geckler@nvcc.edu
+COURSE OBJECTIVES Upon successful completion of this course, students will be able to:

+- · Apply design theories and principles to the interactive medium using current technologies. - Visually communicate through interactivity. - Use design problem solving techniques to accomplish professional level projects. - Progress toward professional standing in the field. - Discuss current issues and developments in the field using the vocabulary of Interactive Design

+Major Topics to be Included:

+- Graphic design concepts from the perspective of interactive functions. - Applied problem solving in the interactive medium and related areas of graphic design. - Produce interactive projects using current technologies and software. - Typography, color, and imagery specific to interactive design. - Ethical issues concerning design for the interactive medium. - How to research, conceptualize and produce optimized graphics. - Understanding the importance of visual cohesiveness and usability design. - Creating a storyboard for basic animation techniques. - · How to define interactive and multimedia. - Working in teams and experiencing team dynamics. - Professionalism as applied to critiques and work presentation. - Understanding how interactive design development is different from, yet interrelated to other graphic design mediums such as print. - Basic code to create interactive projects. - File structure for basic to intermediate level Web sites.

+Removable media for storage and archiving work flash drive, portable MATERIALS hard drive; cloud based storage (Dropbox, Google Drive, etc.); paper and pens/pencils for notes and sketching; SKETCHBOOK; other materials to be determined throughout the semester for specific assignments.

+Duckett, Jon.
+HTML & CSS, design and build websites RECOMMENDED TEXT

+John Wiley & Sons, INC. (ISBN 978-1-118-00818-8)

+Course Hours Mondays 1:30 - 5:10 pm

+CONTACT INFO geckler@nvcc.edu